 In an effort to help unite Bellevue's diverse residents, the city has been researching for several years the possible development of a cross-cultural center that will bring people together around shared intercultural experiences.
-The first phase of this effort will launch this year, with residents invited to share their visions for a Cross-Cultural Center Without Walls, where events take place around the city.
+This effort launched in the fall of 2023, with residents sharing their visions for a Cross-Cultural Center Without Walls, where events take place around the city.

-Studies between 2018 and 2022 indicated community support for cross-cultural programming in Bellevue, and that such programming should be “community-led, city-supported” – directed by local organizations with support from city staff and resources.
+Studies between 2018 and 2022 showed community support for cross-cultural programming in Bellevue, and that such programming should be “community-led, city-supported” – directed by local organizations with support from city staff and resources.

 A new, stand-alone facility for cross-cultural programming could take years to plan and finance, and is not part of the city’s short-term plans.
 In the meantime, the city is moving forward to create cross-cultural programming in partnership with a variety of cultural stakeholders as the cross-cultural center without walls travels throughout the city.